vmatos/jsonrpclib/README.rst

    easy_install jsonrpclib-pelix
    pip install jsonrpclib-pelix

-Alternatively, you can download the source from the github repository at http://github.com/tcalmant/jsonrpclib and manually install it with the following commands:
+Alternatively, you can download the source from the GitHub repository at http://github.com/tcalmant/jsonrpclib and manually install it with the following commands: